ans-group/docs.ukfast.co.uk/source/fastdrive/addingfolderstoyourfavorites.md

 ![Image186](files/Image186.png)

-This will create a shortcut to the folder in __Favorites__
+This will create a shortcut to the folder in __Favorites__.

 ![Image187](files/Image187.png)

-Clicking this folder will open the folder in its original location under __Personal Folders__
+Clicking this folder will open the folder in its original location under __Personal Folders__.

 ![Image188](files/Image188.png)